 A course designed as a general review of Spanish grammar structured around music, films, and readings from the Spanish-speaking world.
-This course is designed to enhance and further develop listening, speaking, writing, and reading skills in Spanish with a heavy emphasis on culture.
-Prerequisite: SPN 102, passing the University of Mount Union proficiency test, or permission of the instructor.
-4 Semester Hours.
+This course is designed to enhance and further develop listening, speaking, writing, and reading skills in Spanish with a heavy emphasis on culture4 Semester Hours.